Fri 16 June: Wind Talkers (Emily Hay + AD)

-* A crew of 25+ people under the direction of Wilson Milam premiered the first act of The Nikola Tesla Projekt:
+* In June, a crew of 25+ people under the direction of Wilson Milam premiered the first act of The Nikola Tesla Projekt:

-The Light at On The Boards' Northwest New Works festival last weekend.
+The Light at On The Boards' Northwest New Works festival.
 Composed and written by

 Kultur Shock singer Srdjan 'Gino' Jevdjevic, it went splendidly.
 Performers included members of Kultur Shock,